 '''

 Extending from the default server configuration

-server:

 applicationConnectors:

 - type: http

 port: 8080

 bindHost: 127.0.0.1 # only bind to loopback

 headerCacheSize: 512 bytes

 outputBufferSize: 32KiB

 maxRequestHeaderSize: 8KiB

 maxResponseHeaderSize: 8KiB

 inputBufferSize: 8KiB

 idleTimeout: 30 seconds

 minBufferPoolSize: 64 bytes

 bufferPoolIncrement: 1KiB

 maxBufferPoolSize: 64KiB

 acceptorThreads: 1

 selectorThreads: 2

 acceptQueueSize: 1024

 reuseAddress: true

 soLingerTime: 345s

 useServerHeader: false

 useDateHeader: true

 useForwardedHeaders: true

 '''

 Name De- Description

 fault

 port 8080 The TCP/IP port on which to listen for incoming connections.

-bind- (none) The hostname to bind to.
+bind- (none The hostname to bind to.

 Host

 head- 512 The size of the header field cache.

 er- bytes

-Cache-
+Cache -

+Size

-Size out- 2212:1 OThe size of the huffer into which meaning content is a superceded hefers have and to the alient
+out- 32Ki BThe size of the buffer into which response content is aggregated before being sent to the client.

-put- 32 K I The size of the buffer into which response content is aggregated before being sent to the client.
-A larger buffer can improve performance by allowing a content producer to run without blocking,
+put- A larger buffer can improve performance by allowing a content producer to run without blocking,

-Buffer- . however larger buffers consume more memory and may induce some latency before a client starts
+Buffer - however larger buffers consume more memory and may induce some latency before a client starts

 Size processing the content.

-maxRe -8KiB The maximum size of a request header.
-Larger headers will allow for more and/or larger cookies
+maxRe -8KiB

 quest- plus larger form content encoded in a URL.
 However, larger headers consume more memory and

 Head- can make a server more vulnerable to denial of service attacks.

 er-

 Size

-maxRe -8KiB
+maxRe e-8KiB

-spon- se- and longer HTTP headers (eg for redirection).
-However, larger headers will also consume more memory.
+spon- and longer HTTP headers (eg for redirection).
+However, larger headers will also consume more

-se- Head- memory.
+se- memory.

+Head-

 er-

 Size

 in- 8KiB The size of the per-connection input buffer.

 put-

-Buffer- .
+Buffer -

 Size

 idle- 30 The maximum idle time for a connection, which roughly translates to the

 Time- sec- java.net.Socket#setSoTimeout(int) call, although with NIO implementations other mechanisms may

 out onds be used to implement the timeout.
-The max idle time is applied when waiting for a new message to be received on a connection or when waiting for a new message to be sent on a connection.
+The max idle time is applied when waiting for a new message to

+be received on a connection or when waiting for a new message to be sent on a connection.
 This

 value is interpreted as the maximum time between some progress being made on the connection.
-So

-if a single byte is read or written, then the timeout is reset.
+So if a single byte is read or written, then the timeout is reset.

 min- 64 The minimum size of the buffer pool.

-Buffer- bytes
+Buffer- The minimum size of the buffer poor.

-Pool-
+Pool- - bytes

-Size 117'D
+Size

-PoolIn- The increment by which the buffer pool should be increased.
+1KiB The increment by which the buffer pool should be increased.

+PoolIn The increment by which the burier poor should be increased.

-cre- -
+cre-

 ment

-f 6e tKil 3 The maximum size of the buffer pool.
+ıf6ekKil BThe maximum size of the buffer pool.

-Pool- Ī
+Pool- •

 Size

 ac- # The number of worker threads dedicated to accepting connections.

-cep- of
+cep- of • •

-torThre
+torThr eaCIBUs 1/2

 se- # The number of worker threads dedicated to sending and receiving data.

-lec- torThre of ACTENT
+lec- of - -

+torThr

-ac- The size of the TCP/IP accept queue for the listening socket.
+ac- (OS The size of the TCP/IP accept queue for the listening socket.

-cep- de- The size of the POP/II accept queue for the instelling source.
+cep- de-

-tQueue
+tQueue e-fault)

+Size Whether or not SO DELISEADDD is enabled on the listening socket Chapter 2.
+User Manua

-reuse- ropw izerd Configuration Reference is enabled on the listening socket.
+72 reuse- true Whether or not SO_REUSEADDR is enabled on the listening socket.

 Ad-

 dress

-sol ing efelis- Enable/disable SO_LINGER with the specified linger time.
+soLing etelis- Enable/disable SO_LINGER with the specified linger time.